davidegat/G-PoinT/README.md

 <li>Built on Linux Ubuntu, Python 3, uses Tkinter GUI for topic input.
 <li>Image will be placed in same path you choose for PPTX file.
 <li>Needs a PowerPoint template file (example included).
-<li>First slide will be empty for user customization.
 <li>Remember to edit with your API key and paths.

 <h3>What it does?</h3>